 Capture those special moments with a GoPro

-We all know that vacation snaps are a great way of re-living special moments and experiences shared while you are away.
-When it comes to capturing those precious moments, particularly on a ski vacation, there’s one clever little device which lets you call the shots and become the next Warren Miller as you create your very own ski movie.
+We all know that holiday snaps are a great way of re-living special moments and experiences shared while you are away.
+When it comes to capturing those precious moments, particularly on a ski holiday, there’s one clever little device which lets you call the shots and become the next Warren Miller as you create your very own ski movie.
 Put your hands together for the GoPro.

 Our top tips for using a GoPro:

 Remember that these cameras have an ultra-wide lens giving a wide field of view, enabling you to capture more of the scene in front of the lens.
 If you’re trying to film someone on skis, get as close as possible to avoid them being lost in the background – the golden rule is to have the camera no more than a couple of metres away from the centre of the action.

 We provide chest harnesses with the GoPros in our chalets which are fully adjustable and you’ll capture more of your arms, knees, poles and skis when skiing.
 If you choose to bring your own helmet mount, try and put the mount on the front of the helmet and not directly on the top otherwise you might end up looking like a Teletubby!
 If you do have it mounted on your helmet, watch out when on the chairlift because when the bar comes down it always clonks the camera.
 Fold the camera down before getting onto the lift.

 The brighter the clothing the better so make sure your subjects are dressed in their best eye-catching ski wear.
 If they’re too dark they’ll just fade into the background and be harder to pick out.
 Red, light blue, orange and yellow are ideal.